ffhighwind/DapperExtraCRUD/README.md

 * ITypeHandler tests
 * Other RDBMS tests
-* Bulk operations for other RDBMS.
-* Multi-Mapping/Joins
-* Paged results
 * Better async support and tests.
 This is done in a very lazy way instead of using Dapper's async calls, so it will not perform quite as well.

 # License